-The chart below shows that the Funding Policy Contribution Requirement will change from 51% to 25% of pay by 2042.
-These projections assume that the System earns the assumed investment rate of 7.00% on market value.
-The expected contributions in dollars increase for the first few years of this period after smoothing in the current year's large investment loss, and then begin to decline slowly.
+The chart below shows that the Funding Policy Contribution Requirement will change from 55% to 24% of pay by 2043.
+These projections assume that the System earns the assumed investment rate of 7.00% on market value, but also that the total payroll increases at 3.0% each year.
+The expected contributions in dollars increase slightly through 2027 as prior investment losses are fully recognized, and then begin to decline slowly.